angular/angular/aio/aio-builds-setup/docs/overview--scripts-and-commands.md

   useful for CI integration.
 See [here](misc--integrate-with-ci.md) for more info.

 - `travis-preverify-pr.sh`
-  Can be used for "preverifying" a PR before uploading the artifacts to the server.
-It checks that the author of the PR is a member of one of the specified GitHub teams and therefore allowed to upload build artifacts.
+  Can be used for "pre-verifying" a PR before uploading the artifacts to the server.
+It checks whether the author of the PR is a member of one of the specified GitHub teams (therefore allowed to upload build artifacts) or the PR has the specified "trusted PR" label (meaning it has been manually verified by a trusted member).
 This is useful for CI integration.
   See [here](misc--integrate-with-ci.md) for more info.

 - `update-preview-server.sh`
   Can be used for updating the docker container (and image) based on the latest changes checked out